davidverweij/davidverweij.github.io/_posts/2016-12-14-smoothmoves.md

 </p>
 <h2 class="h2">Contribution</h2>
 <p>
 I joined this project after the interaction technique was studied in a lab-based environment.
 Using their code base, I created an Android AR app and further developed it into an interactive demo with a set of Phillips Hue lights.
 This included the design of the UI and video-graphing the overal interaction with the system.
-Whilst this version was later ported to the Microsoft Holo Lens by someone else, I further developed it into a smartwatch alternative, see <u><a href="../wavetrace">WaveTrace</a></u>.
+Whilst this version was later ported to the Microsoft Holo Lens by someone else, I further developed it into a smartwatch alternative, see <u><a href="{{ "/wavetrace" | prepend: baseurl }}">WaveTrace</a></u>.
 </p>